haykp/AXI_Stream/README.md

-# AXIS_m
+# AXIS
-AXI Stream master
+AXI Stream

-Simple AXI Stream master block, which will be used in AXI Lite protocol
+AXI Stream master block, which will be used in AXI Lite protocol AXI Stream slave block, which will be used in AXI Lite protocol